-- 11.2.1 Assist in the implementation of the Town of Exeter Master Plan; - 11.2.2 Provide for the planning and provision of public capital facilities necessitated by the growth of the Town of Exeter; - 11.2.3 Provide adequate school system capacity to accommodate growth in public school enrollment generated by new development. - 11.2.4 Assess an equitable proportion of growth-related costs of new and expanded public capital facilities to new development, in proportion to the facility demands created by that development.
+- 11.2.1 Assist in the implementation of the Town of Exeter Master Plan; - Provide public capital facilities that accommodate demand from new development in the Town of Exeter. - 11.2.3 Provide adequate school system capacity to accommodate public school enrollment generated by new development - Assess an equitable proportion of costs of new and expanded public capital facilities to new development, in proportion to the facility demands created by that development.